zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getPlaylistVideos.md

-# Getting an playlist's videos
+# Getting a playlist's videos

-`getPlaylistVideos()` will fetch you information about a specific playlist's videos by it's ID.
+`getPlaylistVideos()` will fetch you information about a specific playlist's videos by its ID.

 ```ts
 ytmusic.getPlaylistVideos("OLAK5uy_nRb467jR73IXKybwzw22_rTYIJ808x4Yc").then(playlistVideos => {